Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/05-keys.md

 ## 🔑 Collator session keys

-To collate on the Calamari chain, two accounts/keys are required at any given time:
+To collate on the Manta chain, two accounts/keys are required at any given time:
 - **Collator Account**: This is the account that holds the collator bond. it is also the account that the collator's share of transaction fees will be deposited into. the bond cannot be spent while the account is collating. the keys for this account should be protected carefully and should never exist on the filesystem of the collator node.
 - **Nimbus Session Key**: This is a disposable account used to identify your individual node and blocks it has produced with other nodes on the network.
-Substrate stores this key in the parachain keystore on the filesystem of the collator node (`/var/lib/substrate/chains/calamari/keystore`) when either of the author_insertKey or author_rotateKeys RPC methods are called.
+Substrate stores this key in the parachain keystore on the filesystem of the collator node (`/var/lib/substrate/chains/manta/keystore`) when either of the author_insertKey or author_rotateKeys RPC methods are called.
 As this is a hot-wallet key that can be abused to impersonate your node if leaked (potentially leading to slashing of deposited funds in the future) it is good practice to infrequently rotate the session key - typically every half year, once per session at most.

 Both keys are associated with one another to create a bond-node pair for transaction fee reward payouts and (in the future) slashing.